joostflick/functional-programming/README.md

 * What query to use to have a representative distribution of English and Dutch books
 * The best way to display my results

+## TO DO (no particular order)

+- [ ] Make function to count languages and amount of books of that language dynamic instead of hardcoded
+- [ ] Send the data of a get request directly to my visualization (or even better: select a year in the dropdown on which the app does a request to retrieve the data for the graph)
+- [ ]  Rctx implementation for more requests (and less server load)